Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations

-In our previous work~\cite{wang2021global}, we explored the feasibility of global HRTF prediction in the magnitude domain, using spherical harmonics (SH) as a compact representation method, with anthropometric measurements as inputs.
+In some previous work~\cite{wang2020global, Xi2021, Zhao2022}, the feasibility of global HRTF prediction was explored in the magnitude domain, using spherical harmonics (SH) as a compact representation method, with anthropometric measurements as inputs.
 However, the anthropometric measurements, especially for the ear measurements, are subjectively selected parameters, which may produce bias in the representation of the complete head and torso geometry.
 Given the high complexity of HRTF features, using only a few measurements as the HRTF prediction basis may create overfitting.
-It would be preferable to extract features with specific mathematical physical meaning, which could enable us to sufficiently link the connections from geometry to acoustics dimension.
-Also, the scanned head mesh is highly complex data; not all the geometric information on the head is related to the features in HRTFs.
-In such a case, an analyzing tool is desired to model the geometry within certain regions of the head, since the ear region contributes most to the HRTF spectral cues~\cite{hebrank1974spectral, stitt2021sensitivity}.
+It is advantageous to derive features possessing distinct mathematical and physical significance, for our method to connect geometry to acoustics dimension sufficiently.
+Thanks to the progress in optic-based 3D scanning devices, obtaining detailed geometry scans for human head\&torso has become a feasible task, and many of the recent HRTF databases included the scans for each subject~\cite{brinkmann2019hutubs, Engel2023, Armstrong2018, sridhar2017database}.
+The proposed method for predicting HRTFs using scanned human geometry holds practical potential, enabling AR/VR wearables to generate HRTF predictions based on scans captured by the devices.
+Still, the scanned head mesh is highly complex data; not all the geometric information on the head is related to the features in HRTFs.
+In such a case, an analyzing tool is desired to model the geometry within certain regions of the head, since the ear region contributes most to the HRTF spectral cues~\cite{Hebrank1974, Stitt2021}.

-We come to notice spherical cap harmonic analysis (SCHA) as a well-developed technique for regional modeling, which has been extensively studied in the field of geography and computer graphics \cite{haines1985spherical, korte2003regularization}.
+We come to notice spherical cap harmonic analysis (SCHA) as a well-developed technique for regional modeling, which has been extensively studied in the field of geography and computer graphics \cite{Haines1985, Korte2003}.
 With its adaptation in mesh processing, it has great potential in the efficiency of representing regional geometry, while providing meaningful insight into how the geometry features affect the acoustic features.